StateFlagsExplained.com

 Flag is one of the simplest yet most symbolic U.S. state flags.

-Recognize the Big Dipper and North Star.
+The eight gold stars represent the Big Dipper and the North Star.

 State Information